Louisiana Civil Statute of Limitations Laws

 - Louisiana Criminal Statute of Limitations

 Trying to understand Louisiana's different civil lawsuit filing deadlines can be overwhelming.
 Louisiana's civil statute of limitations varies depending on the circumstances of the case and the type of claim involved.
-If you are dealing with a personal injury or business-related injury, it's in your best interests to contact a local injury attorney for a claim evaluation at no cost to you.
+If you are dealing with a personal injury or business-related injury, it's in your best interests to contact a local litigation attorney as soon as possible.